Registered Nursing (ADN) photo

 More Info…

-Gwinnett Tech builds relationships with local subject-matter experts to develop advisory boards who provide feedback that ensures we deliver relevant industry-specific curriculum for today’s high-demand careers.
+Gwinnett Tech builds relationships with local subject-matter experts to develop advisory boards that provide feedback that ensures we deliver relevant industry-specific curricula for today’s high-demand careers.
 See who serves on our and our Registered Nursing advisory board.

 What can I expect from the Registered Nursing Program?